Iridescent-CM/curiosity-machine/README.md

 ## Requirements

-Requirements are managed with `pipenv` and listed in the `Pipfile`.
+Requirements are managed with `poetry` and listed in the `pyproject.toml`.

 ### When Requirements Get Added